znswanderer/znswanderer.github.io/_posts/2021-07-18-ODE-for-Schrödinger.md

 layout: post
 title:  "A solution to the Schrödinger equation for every energy"
 date:   2021-07-18
-categories: blog
+categories: Physics
-tags:   [Physics, ODE, SciPy, Quantum Mechanics, Harmonic Oscillator, Runge-Kutta, numerical integration, shooting method]
+tags:   [ODE, SciPy, Quantum Mechanics, Harmonic Oscillator, Runge-Kutta, numerical integration, shooting method]
 ---
+{% raw %}
 While browsing the chapter on the harmonic oscillator in Griffith's textbook, I learned something interesting:

 > Equation 2.70 [the time-independent Schrödinger equation] has solutions, of course, for